b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 Ullrey was under direct supervision of three (3) persons whose work I greatly admire.
 Therefore, this should be worthwhile.

+### UNKNOWN ###

+* Unknown (n.d.).
+'Bhutashuddhyadi (Sanskrit: भूतशुद्ध्यादि; IAST: Bhūtaśuddyādi; alt. title: Sanskrit: भूतशुद्धिविधिः; Bhūtaśuddhividhi)', T. no. 656.
+Pondichéry \[Pondicherry], India: Institut Français d'Indologie \[French; English: French Institute of Pondicherry].
+Source: https://www.ifpindia.org/transcripts/pdf/T0656.pdf (accessed: Friday, August 01, 2025)

+**Purport:**<br>
+This is unsatisfactory filing practice.
+But, I have not yet resolved how to treat anonymity, traditional or unknown authorship of given works.
+An excellent source on the pervasive yogic and tantric sadhana and rite of Bhutashuddhi, that has such a profound diversity amongst manifold Dharmic Traditions, and which arguably constitutes an exorcism of the energetic ghosts and phantoms which delude and that which does not serve alignment with one's cultivation of their constitutional position and the Ground-of-Being and constitutes an elemental purification, calling upon the sacred wisdom of the Mahabhutas or the Five Pure Lights to purify ones bodymind and spiritual and ideally divinised continuum.

+### UPADHYAYA, B. ###

+* Upadhyaya, Baladeva (1952).
+'The Philosophy of the Pancharatras', July, №7, 1952 (pp. 289–295) in Vandananda, Swami (ed.)
+(1952). *Prabhuddha Bharata: Or Awakened India*, Vol. LVII \[57], January-December, №1–12, 1952.
+Calcutta, West Bengal, India: Advaita Ashrama (a branch of the Ramakrishna Math and Mission).
+Source: https://archive.org/details/vandananda-swami-ed.-1952.-prabhuddha-bharata-or-awakened-india-vol.-lvii-57-jan (accessed: Tuesday, October 01, 2024)

+**Purport:**<br>
+...

 ### URBAN, H. ###